Good Food, Healthy Hospitals

 Pennsylvania Hospitals: Leading Communities to Better Nutrition

-Fresh, healthy food The initiative is funded by the Pennsylvania Department of Health, in partnership with the Philadelphia Department of Public Health, through the State Physical Activity and Nutrition grant and the Preventive Health and Health Services Block Grant from the Centers for Disease Control and Prevention.
+The initiative is funded by the Pennsylvania Department of Health, in partnership with the Philadelphia Department of Public Health, through the Preventive Health and Health Services Block Grant from the Centers for Disease Control and Prevention.

-During the 2022 Annual Recognition Meeting, 50 hospitals across 26 counties in Pennsylvania were recognized for their participation in the Good Food, Healthy Hospitals program.
 Hospitals in the initiative pledge to adopt food, beverage, and procurement standards in all areas where food is purchased, served, or sold.
 The focus on hospital nutrition serves as a model for other community institutions and employers to explore.
+Learn more about our 2024 Nutrition Security Grant Awardees.

 Creating Innovative Solutions to Ensure Good Nutrition